rmastand/MODProducer/README.md

 ## Workflow Instructions

-- The first step is to download ROOT files from the CMS server.
-You can start the download process using the Python script `download.py`.
-This script takes two arguments:

-    1. a path to a file which contains a list of links to ROOT files to download from the CERN server (one link per line).
-You will probably need to manually create this and place it in the ```file_paths``` folder.
-There are many examples in ```file_paths/samples```; the number at the end of each sample is the record number and going to http://opendata.cern.ch/record/# will tell you what year this dataset is from.
-This example will use a 2011 sample: ```Jet_21.txt```.
-    2. a destination path to write the files to.
-Note that the ROOT files are each ~1 GB, so make sure that the destination has enough storage to hold all of the files you're trying to download.

-    ```
-    python download.py ./file_paths/samples/Jet_21.txt ~/MITOpenDataProject/
-    ```
-    The download script will skip any ROOT file that you have already downloaded and will resume any broken downloads.
-So you don't have to download all the files at once as long as you are downloading all of them to the same directory.
-Note that each file may take 5-10 minutes to download, depending on the quality of your internet connection.

-    ** Note: you may skip this step if desired and access all the root files from online.
-This will save lots of hard drive space, as these root files are huge and there are lots of them.**

-### Create the registry
+### Create the registry and .stats files

-Once you've downloaded the AOD files (these are ROOT files), you need to create what's called a "registry".
+First, you need to create what's called a "registry".
 A registry creates a map between event and run number, and the corresponding ROOT file.
 The registry creator is just an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer") that you run N times for N files, each time simply recording which events and runs are there in a certain ROOT file, in a human readable format.
 Because this is an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer"), you need to initialize CMSSW environment variables first with `cmsenv`.
 You then create the registry using the Python script ```create_registry.py```.
 This script takes three arguments:

    1. a path to the ROOT files that you want to process.
 Note that this is the same as the second argument in the previous command.
    2. a path to the registry file.